 Not necessary, but totally fun to have. 🙂

 What do you consider the best home gym equipment?
+Have any other home gym ideas on a budget?
 Let me know by using the comment section below!